 Change of Education Level (CEL) with Degree Completion (including 4+1)

 TRAVEL: Your Change of Education Level I-20 cannot be produced prior to the completion of your current degree.
-Returning to the USA will require that you have your Change of Education Level I-20.
-If you will be traveling, please purchase a shipping label through eShipGlobal so that you may receive your new I-20 outside the US.
+Returning to the U.S. will require that you have your Change of Education Level I-20.
+You are not guaranteed entry into the U.S. earlier than 30 days before the start of your new program.